Butterfly Meaning and Symbolism

 What Do Butterflies Symbolize

-The carefree butterfly is a symbol of transformation, romance, renewal, playfulness, spirituality, individuality, responsibility, gracefulness, celebration, and expansion.
+A butterfly is a symbol of transformation, romance, renewal, playfulness, spirituality, individuality, responsibility, gracefulness, celebration, and expansion.
 The ability of a butterfly to fly suggests you spread out and embrace changes.

 what's my spirit animal quiz?

-Although rarely seen, it may predict thunderstorms and lighting.
+Black: Although rarely seen, it may predict thunderstorms and lighting.
 Encountering a black butterfly signifies the end of a relationship, idea, or job.

-It is considered to be a sign of a new beginning.
+Brown: Considered to be a sign of a new beginning.
 A big/small brown butterfly coming inside your house or room may bring ominous news.

-It symbolizes a carefree life sans responsibilities and stress.
+Blue: Symbolizes a carefree life sans responsibilities and stress.
 A blue butterfly with wings edged in black is considered as a wish granter that may fulfill your desires and make you happy.

-It indicates that you will be coming across an important person soon who will show the path of enlightenment.
+Purple: Indicates that you will be coming across an important person soon who will show the path of enlightenment.
 Seeing a purple butterfly when you are ill can help in healing.
 It also relays a message that faith, courage, and patience are the keys to success.

-Having a Butterfly as Your Spirit Animal (Totem Animal)
+Having it as Your Spirit/Totem Animal

 If a butterfly is your totem animal, it applies that you are adaptable to different environments.
 You can manage easily with meager resources, preventing unnecessary wastage.